casper-network/docs/source/docs/casper/workflow/setup-private-network.md

 :::

 ### Refund handling config
-This option manages refund behavior at the finalization of a Deploy execution.
+This option manages the refund behavior at the finalization of a Deploy execution.
 It changes the way the Wasm execution fees are distributed.
 After each Deploy execution, the network calculates the amount of gas spent for the execution and manages to refund the remaining token amount to the user.

 A `refund_ratio` is specified as a proper fraction (the numerator needs to be lower or equal to the denominator).
-In the below example, the `refund ratio` is 1:1.
-If 2.5 CSPR is paid upfront and the gas fee is 1 CSPR, 1.5 CSPR will be distributed back to the user.
+In the below example, the `refund_ratio` is 1:1.
+That is, if 2.5 CSPR is paid upfront and the gas fee is 1 CSPR, 1.5 CSPR will be distributed back to the user.

 ```typescript
 [core]
 refund_handling = { type = "refund", refund_ratio = [1, 1] }
 ```
-The distribution of the remaining payment amount after deducing the gas fee is handled based on [fee_handling](/#fee-handling-config) configuration.
+The distribution of the remaining payment amount after deducing the gas fee is handled based on [fee_handling](/workflow/setup-private-network/#fee-handling-config) configuration.

 The default config for a public chain and current behavior of Casper Network’s Mainnet is as below,